Get cover to suit your budget and lifestyle.

 Tax claim codes indicate the amount of private health insurance rebate you'll receive in line with your particular circumstances.
-When claiming a rebate, you must select a code that matches your situation to provide on your tax return, as it does not appear on your private health insurance statement.
+When claiming a rebate, you must select a code that matches your situation.

 The following are the tax claim codes used by the ATO to determine your rebate: